Princess and I: Plot

-After Mikay was healed from her injuries, Mikay still wants to continue to convince the Villagers of Santol Village.
-With this Gino finally snaps and called Mikay a fool for allowing herself to be hurt and the worst thing of all is Jao is the one who is hurting her the most, and wonders if she can love him as a whole person.
-Mikay is speechless.
-She doesn't say anything and only sobs when she hears those words.
-Gino, devastated, walks out of the room and breaks down.
-He then decides that it was his time to give up.
+Mikay is healed from her injuries and wants to continue to convince the Villagers of Santol Village.
+Gino snaps and calls Mikay a fool for allowing herself to be hurt, and Jao is the one who is hurting her the most.
 Mikay tries to talk to him, but he only brushes her away.
-Thus having Mikay break down seeing Gino's coldness towards her.
-She even talks to Mang Dinoy, saying that it was like she was about to lose him.

-The next day, Mikay tries to talk to Gino.
-But the boy still remains cold towards her and is even thrifty with his words.
-She tells him that she finally agrees to go with him back to Yangdon, but he doesn't budge.
-He only agrees then leave her there hanging.
-Meanwhile, Jao discovers that the Santol kids weren't anymore allowed to play in the tournament.
-He assumes that the reason for this was the King, since he sees a letter that has the symbol of Yangdon.
-He stomps into the resthouse where Mikay and Gino are staying, and snaps at them for pulling the kids out of the tournament.
-Mikay and Gino try to defend themselves, and tell Jao that they did nothing to pull the kids out.
-But Jao is not convinced, and swears to them that he will bring them down, not knowing that it was his own mother (who he still believes is dead), who really had the kids out of the tournament.
+The next day, Mikay tries to talk to Gino, but he still remains cold towards her and is even thrifty with his words.
+Jao discovers that the Santol kids were not anymore allowed to play in the tournament and assumes that the reason for this was the King.
+He stomps into the rest house where Mikay and Gino are staying and snaps at them for pulling the kids out of the tournament.
+Mikay and Gino try to defend themselves and tell Jao that they did nothing to pull the kids out, but Jao is not convinced and swears to them that he will bring them down, not knowing that it was his own mother who had the kids out of the tournament.

 Gino still continues to be cold towards Mikay.
 He does not even budge whenever Mikay tries to talk to him.
 He only has a poker face on and only talks to her whenever needed, but still very cold to her.
 It had seemed the old bad boy Gino was back.
 Gino is also always out of the house.
 And he returns always late at night.
 Mikay continues to try to make up with him, to no avail.
 Unknown to her, Gino is actually already finding ways to get the kids back in the tournament.
 He saves his money, and even sells his things just to find money for the kids to play.
-One night Gino returns in the middle of the night, and finds Mikay asleep on the couch.
+One night Gino returns in the middle of the night and finds Mikay asleep on the couch.
 When she wakes up, he only stares at her, without a single emotion on his face.
 They get into a spat, and once again Mikay is left hurt.